Article Revised 08/25/23

 It is, to this day, not uncommon to find hospitals turning a blind eye to the use of bottled, liquid essential oils by frontline caregivers -- a practice that, while well-intentioned, is clearly not ideal in a clinical environment.
 For instance, essential oil-saturated cotton balls in plastic baggies are still a part of many nurses’ and medical aids’ arsenal of low-intervention, first-line treatments to help control pain in birthing mothers, nausea or vomiting (PONV) post-surgical patients, or CINV (chemotherapy-induced nausea and vomiting) and anxiety in cancer patients undergoing treatment.

 Although the cotton-ball-in-plastic-bag method may be widespread, there are obvious issues with allowing medical professionals to bring in personal essential oils from home to use on patients.
 While administrators may often follow a “don’t ask, don’t tell” philosophy, the reality is that the oils are not part of a set treatment plan, or dispensed from the hospital or clinic’s supplies.
 Although very safe when used correctly, essential oils still contain volatile organic substances that, as mentioned above, could potentially cause inadvertent harm from even the most well-meaning caregivers.
-Additionally, a plastic baggie can leak is essential oils eat through the plastic, potentially causing burn, or a spill, and inhaling oils directly from a euro-dropper bottle is unsanitary, and, if shared with other patients, could cause bacteria or viruses to spread.
+Inhaling oils directly from a euro-dropper bottle is unsanitary, and, if shared with other patients, could cause bacteria or viruses to spread.

 Standardizing the Use of Aromatherapy by Medical Care Teams